 Center for Science, Technology, Engineering, & Mathematics Education (C-STEM): The goals of C-STEM are to improve the quality and quantity of K-12 science and math teachers, provide strong experiences in science and math for all students, create a supportive environment for multidisciplinary research between educators and STEM professionals, and encourage community engagement.
 Dr. Mary Farwell is currently the Director of the Summer Ventures program.
 Dr. Vance-Chalcraft and Dr. Gardner currently serve as the Biology Department liaisons to the center.

 A Time for Science: A Time for Science is a nature and science learning center dedicated to advancing science literacy and competency by encouraging and supporting student participation in science, engineering, and mathematics competitions.
 Dr.’s Chalcraft and Vance-Chalcraft volunteer their time to facilitate and support student participation in a variety of nature and science projects.
+A Time for Science activities calendar can be found here.

 Education and Outreach Events